josh-ashkinaze/plurals/README.md

 agent2 = Agent(ideology="conservative", model='gpt-4o')
 agent3 = Agent(ideology="very conservative", model='gpt-4o')
 ```
-In the example below, we use a template for our moderator and set both moderator persona and combination_instructions to default.
-We also use a template for our agent combination_instructions, as demonstrated by combination_instructions= "chain".
+In the example below, we use a template for our moderator and set both moderator `persona` and `combination_instructions` to default.
+We also use a template for our agent `combination_instructions`, as demonstrated by `combination_instructions= "chain"`.

 ```python
 #Persona Moderator